Back to blog

 What Is The Difference Between LLMOps And MLOps?

-MLOps manages the lifecycle of trained models, data pipelines, deployments, and drift.
-LLMOps manages the behavior lifecycle around LLM products, including prompts, retrieval, evals, safety, cost, monitoring, and release gates.
+MLOps manages trained-model lifecycle work such as datasets, feature pipelines, model versions, deployments, drift, and retraining.
+LLMOps manages the product-behavior lifecycle around LLMs, including prompts, RAG context, evals, safety, cost, monitoring, human review, and rollback.

 Do LLM Products Still Need MLOps?

 Yes.
-LLM products still need MLOps when they use trained models, embeddings, classifiers, rerankers, fine-tuned models, or data pipelines.
-LLMOps adds controls for prompts, RAG, generated outputs, and human trust.
+LLM products still need MLOps when they use trained models, embeddings, classifiers, rerankers, fine-tuned models, forecasts, or data pipelines.
+LLMOps adds the controls needed for prompts, retrieval, generated outputs, tools, policy, and human trust.

 What Should LLMOps Monitor?

-LLMOps should monitor prompt version, model route, retrieval context, eval results, groundedness, unsafe outputs, token cost, latency, tool calls, retries, user acceptance, and escalation rate.
+LLMOps should monitor prompt version, model route, retrieved context, source freshness, evaluation results, groundedness, unsafe outputs, token cost, latency, tool calls, retries, user acceptance, corrections, and escalation rate.

 How Should Teams Release Prompt Or RAG Changes?

-Treat prompt and RAG changes like releases.
-Run offline evals, compare behavior, check groundedness, measure cost and latency, stage rollout with feature flags, monitor production signals, and keep rollback ready.
+Treat prompt and RAG changes like production releases.
+Run offline evals, compare old and new behavior, check groundedness, measure cost and latency, stage rollout with flags or shadow mode, watch production signals, and keep rollback ready.

 LLM DevelopmentMLOpsLLMOpsAI Monitoring